tunnelvisionlabs/aicabinets/README.md

 ## Partition Options

+See [Per-bay shelves & doors](docs/user-guide.md#per-bay-shelves--doors) for a task-focused walk-through of the bay chips, Fronts & Shelves editor, Sub-partitions, Insert/Edit scope, and the double-door guardrail.

 Generated base cabinets accept a `partitions` payload to divide the interior into bays.

 - `partition_mode` drives the top-level orientation (`vertical` or `horizontal`).
 When `partition_mode` is `none`, the sanitizer forces `partitions.count` to `0` and `bays` to a single entry.